gigalixir/gigalixir-cli/docs/source/main.rst

     gigalixir rollback $APP_NAME

-To rollback to a specific release, find the :bash:`rollback_id` by listing all releases.
+To rollback to a specific release, find the :bash:`version` by listing all releases.
 You can see which SHA the release was built on and when it was built.
 This will also automatically restart your app with the new release.

 .. code-block:: bash